brson/rust-anthology/README.md

   place, get it under test, and present it in a consistent way.
 - Celebrate authors of excellent Rust documentation.
 - Create a coherent full-length book.
-- Publish a book in print form to help seed a market lacking in Rust books.
 - Publish a book in print form as a point-of-pride for the community.
 - Create a yearly tradition of collecting the best Rust writing.
 - Incentivise yet more high-quality blogging about Rust with the anticipation